ZA1NZAFAR/practical-exercises-DevOps/TP-1/README.md

 ## Requirements ##

-* Jenkins (jenkins/jenkins:lts-jdk17) with Docker Pipeline
+* Jenkins (jenkins/jenkins:lts-jdk17) with Docker Pipeline plugin.

 ## Instructions for carrying out the work ##